MannLabs/alphadia/README.md

 ```

 It is possible to get help about each function and their (required) parameters by using the `-h` flag.

-### Python and Jupyter notebooks

-AlphaDIA can be imported as a Python package into any Python script or notebook with the command `import alphadia`.

-A brief [Jupyter notebook tutorial](nbs/tutorial.ipynb) on how to use the API is also present in the [nbs folder](nbs).

 ---
 ## Troubleshooting